 The Retire or Wipe actions allow you to remove devices from Intune.
-This is useful for devices your business no longer needs, are being repurposed, or are missing or reported stolen.
-Users can also remotely issue a command to all devices that are enrolled in Intune from the Intune Company Portal.
+This is useful for devices your business no longer needs, repurposed devices, or devices that are missing or reported stolen.
+Users can also remotely issue a command to all devices enrolled in Intune from the Intune Company Portal.

 Reports and System Logs:

 Another underrated Microsoft Intune feature is its comprehensive reports and system logs.
 These allow you to view software inventories with great detail.
 This means that you can create reports that retrieve information on particular types of installed software on managed devices.
-These can drill down into specific detail and can be exported as CSV or HTML formats.
+These can drill down into specific detail and export as CSV or HTML formats.
 Easy as!

-Audit logs in Microscoft Intune make up a record of activities that result in a change.
+Audit logs in Microsoft Intune make up a record of activities that result in a change.
 All Create, Update (edit), Delete, Assign, and Remote actions will result in audit events that Intune admins can review for the majority of workloads.
-Auditing is enabled for all customers by default and can’t be disabled.
+Intune will enable auditing for all customers by default and they can’t disable it.

 Users can review audit logs if they have one of the following permissions: